Sandwiches and Wraps

 Cool romaine lettuce and barbecue-flavored chickpeas (or explore the other plant protein variations following the recipe) combine to create a great flavor and texture combination in this hearty pita sandwich.
 This pairs well with many simple companions — potatoes or sweet potatoes, fresh corn, a simple quinoa salad, or a light soup.
 This recipe makes enough to generously fill 4 good-sized pita halves.
 Adapted from Plant Power: Transform Your Kitchen, Plate, and Life with More Than 150 Fresh and Flavorful Vegan Recipes by Nava Atlas. ©2014, published by HarperOne, reprinted by permission.
 Photos by Hannah Kaminsky.

 Watch out; this vegan take on the classic BLT will become addictive.
-From Real Food For Everyone by Ann Gentry, © 2015 Andrews McMeel Publishing, reprinted by permission.
-Photos by Sara Remington. more→
+From Real Food For Everyone by Ann Gentry, founder of Real Food Daily restaurants in Southern California.
+Recipe reprinted by permission, © 2015 Andrews McMeel Publishing.
+Photos by Sara Remington.

 This coconut-curry spread, based on chickpeas and cannellini beans is rich with spices and coconut.
 Aside from serving it in romaine leaves as suggested in this recipe, you can find many other uses for it — it makes a great dip but it’s even better as a sandwich spread.
 Recipe and photo contributed by Annie Oliverio of An Unrefined Vegan.
 Annie is the author of the forthcoming Crave Eat Heal: Plant-based, Whole-food Recipes to Satisfy Every Craving * (April, 2015).